notpetya1337/ai-image-tagging/README.md

 # Google Cloud tagging for images

 ## Functionality:
-This script takes images from a local folder, checks the MD5 against a local database, processes the images through Google's Vision AI, retrieves AI-generated labels and OCRed text, and writes it to EXIF tags.
+main.py takes images from a local folder, checks the MD5 against a MongoDB database, processes the images through Google's Vision AI, retrieves AI-generated labels and OCRed text, and writes the data to MongoDB documents

-Tags and lightly OCRed text are written to MongoDB.\
+tagwriter.py reads the data from MongoDB and writes it to EXIF tags.\
+cleanup.py checks the paths in MongoDB against local files and removes any path entries that don't exist locally.\
 Google Vision currently allows 1000 free requests per month and charges $1.50 per 1000 requests afterward.

 ## Use case:
-The Google Photos app allows you to search based on the EXIF "ImageDescription" field.
-You could also use ElasticSearch as an image search backend, possibly with a custom app to show image previews.
+Windows Explorer indexes EXIF tags.
+On Android, the Aves app allows you to search by tags and description text in EXIF

 ## TODO:
-Make app run as service and automatically process new uploads\
+Make app run as service and automatically process new files\
 Add support for DeepDetect (locally hosted image recognition)\
 Add script to update image locations in database based on MD5\
 Add support for AWS Rekognition\
 Add better validation for returned OCR text (currently, all characters matching [^ -~] are stripped)\
-Add batch processing and/or multithreading (processing a single image currently takes 1-3 seconds)\
+Add batch processing and/or multithreading (processing a single image currently takes 1-3 seconds)

-Possibly add web GUI
+## Requirements:
+To be able to process videos, ffmpeg needs be installed and accessible.\
+Copy config-example.ini to config.ini and set variables in the config.
+At minimum, you need MongoDB credentials, GCP credentials, and a local folder of images to process.